Thuvaraki/Quick.ai/README.md

 ### User Experience
 - **Home Page:** Displays features, testimonials, plan cards, and a footer.
-- **User Profile:** Manage your account, view your plan, and ensure security.
+- **User Profile:** Manage your account, view your plan and switch plan.
 - **Dashboard:** Shows the number of creations, active plan, and user's recent creations.
 - **Authentication & Security:**
   - Sign up, login, and logout handled via **Clerk**.